As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 The full cost of the ticket is covered, including airport taxes and medical insurance.

-To submit a request, speak with the Mashaki Tash of your unit.
-Eligibility is dependent on your type of military service:
+To submit a request, speak with the Mashakit Tash of your unit.
+The point in a Lone Soldiers service at which they are eligible to utilize this benefit is dependent on your classification of military service:

 - Combat soldiers who are categorized as Aleph+ are eligible after 8 months of service.